siddkhannaa/siddkhannaa/README.md

 ### Hi 👋
+I'm Siddharth, most people call me Sidd.
+I enjoy coding, robotics and spending time with my dog, Goggles!
-Readme bios exist. currently working on a personal project and my website.
+Currently working on a personal project and my website.

 <!--
 **ide-k/ide-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.